 A "finding" is a conclusion based on facts and commonly required to support the decision to approve a land-use permit.
 Before an affected project can be approved, findings must be made that the proposal meets the new state flood protection requirements.

 All new residential structures will require findings for 200-year flood protection.
 The illustration below shows regulations that apply to residential structures built in deep floodplains (red on the map), intermediate-depth floodplains (yellow/orange), and shallow floodplains (blue):

 These regulations do not apply to existing residential structures or where structures are being replaced due to fire or damage.

 Certain prior commercial discretionary uses are now considered "by-right" uses and will not require SB 5 findings.
-This means that many commercial land use projects that are consistent with the applicable zoning district will only need ministerial site plan and design review.
+This means many commercial land-use projects consistent with the applicable zoning district will only need ministerial site plan and design review.

 These regulations are separate and in addition to those required under the Federal Emergency Management Agency (FEMA) flood regulations and do not trigger a requirement for flood insurance.
 For more information about 100-year Federal flood zone requirements, please visit the Federal Flood Information webpage.

 200-Year Flood Map - Maintained by San Joaquin County Public Works